awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - In the first job, we'll use `FullyReplicated` for our `train` channel.
 This will pass every file in our input S3 location to every machine (in this case we're using 5 machines).

-- In the second job, we'll use `ShardedByS3Key` for the `train` channel (note that we'll keep `FullyReplicated` for the validation channel.
+- In the second job, we'll use `ShardedByS3Key` for the `train` channel (note that we'll keep `FullyReplicated` for the validation channel).
 So, for the training data, we'll pass each S3 object to a separate machine.
 Since we have 5 files (one for each year), we'll train on 5 machines, meaning each machine will get a year's worth of records.

 - We'll be using the AWS CLI and Bash scripts to run the training jobs.
+Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.

-As a reminder to Windows users, per the Prerequisites, you'll need to have Bash set up on your computer, or use PuTTY to connect to an Amazon Linux EC2 instance.
+- As a reminder to Windows users, per the Prerequisites, you'll need to have Bash set up on your computer, or use PuTTY to connect to an Amazon Linux EC2 instance.

 - To begin, open a terminal window to enter commands.